Pallet Stretch Wrap

 Proper pallet stretch wrapping can reduce chances of damage during shipping.
 More and more companies are palletizing loads for delivery because it is the most cost-effective way to transport large merchandise.
 When items are delivered on a pallet, there is less chance that they will be damaged.
 This is because pallets are handled only by forklift trucks, not by workers.
-In order for a pallet to arrive at its destination with no damage, a pallet must be properly packed and wrapped.
-Toronto Stretch Wrap and Danshar Polybag and Resin Inc. provides you with the following tips on how to wrap a pallet, compiled from UPS and FedEx guides:
+For a pallet to arrive at its destination with no damage, a pallet must be properly packed and wrapped prior to being transported.

 1. Choose the proper pallet.